dreadwrr/Recentchanges/README.md

 GPG included or can use gpg4win.
 Can use system 7-zip winrar. default python zipfile. <br> <br><br>

 <p>
+Maintains an office look with scientific calculator that uses mpmath package <br>
+Hash python watchdog script to search for created files <br>
 Check for hash collisions during search <br><br>
 Save encrypted notes <br>
 Custom alarm clock that plays .mp3, .wav and .ogg files or beeps <br>